Skip to main content

 5. Select Subtract and enter the values against each pay component you need to reverse.
 Do not include a negative sign in the values as they are already negative.

-6. Once all components have been entered, select Deductions After Tax and add the Overpayment Recovery Deduction.
+6. Once all components have been entered, select Deductions After Tax and add the overpayment recovery deduction.
 Enter the value of the Net Pay.
 This will result in zero Net Pay.

 7. If you need to reduce the Employer Superannuation value, select Employer Contribution and enter values in Super Earnings and This Advice.